osmcode/osmium-tool/man/osmium-check-refs.md

 with some uses of the OSM data.
 Use this command to make sure your data is good.

-If the option -r is not given, this command will only check if all nodes referenced in ways are in the file, with the option, relations will also be checked.
+If the option **\--check-relations/-r** is not given, this command will only check if all nodes referenced in ways are in the file, with the option, relations will also be checked.

 This command expects the input file to be ordered in the usual way: First nodes in order of ID, then ways in order of ID, then relations in order of ID.